On the Trail Of Thai Ladies Quarter to Three Feet

 My ideology about Thai girls splayed feet has nothing to do with the bars of Pattaya and Bangkok.
 These ‘special’ feet are acquired from a very young age in rural Thailand and not permanently repositioned by short careers in Bangkok’s hotel beds.
 Due to growing modernization in Thailand’s villages quarter to three feet could become a rare sight in years to come.
 I’ll elaborate more on that point later.

-I knew most of the bar workers came from outside the city, they were rural girls and this one had feet which kind of proved it.
-Nearly ten to two, nowhere near quarter to three but definitely my best shot of the day.
+I knew most of the bar workers came from outside the city, they were rural girls, and this one had feet which kind of proved it—nearly ten to two, nowhere near quarter to three but my best shot of the day.
 Satisfied I invested a few baht on the latter part of grandfather’s theory.

 “Can go monkey house (prison) if you make like that Thailand.”

-“Hus….band, I know you take picture my feet…you think me walk same duck…you speak before”
+“Hus….band, I know you take a picture my feet…you think me walk same duck…you speak before.”